 There is of course, much more to Bilbao than the Guggenheim…and for all its tourist pulling power, the city’s regeneration isn’t just down to art.
 It seems a more confident place, looking better and brighter than when we were last here nearly 15 years ago.

 Stroll along the River Nervión to the Mercado de la Ribera, a good place to try pinchos (pintxos in Euskadi), the typical small Basque tapa pierced with a cocktail stick.
 There’s a bewildering variety on offer here, washed down perhaps with a glass of local Txakoli dry white wine.

 Cross the road from the market and wander up into the narrow, atmospheric streets of the old town to the cathedral…in its cloisters is a mark on the wall, alarmingly high up, showing just how bad those 1983 floods really were.

 The new football stadium, the home of Atletico Bilbao is also worth a look, even if you don’t follow football yourself…it’s distinctive, to say the least.
 And that’s in a city that isn’t exactly short of good looking modern buildings.
 Even the metro has a celebrity architect: Norman Foster.
 The glass station entrances are nicknamed ‘fosteritos’ after him.

-Just as distinctive is Atletico’s recruitment policy.
+Just as distinctive as the football stadium is Atletico’s recruitment policy.
 They’re famous for only selecting local talent – players from the Basque Country, Navarra, and over the border in the French Basque territory.
-They’re clearly doing something right – Atletico are one of only three clubs never to be relegated from La Liga since it began.
+They’re clearly doing something right – Atletico are one of only three clubs never to be relegated from La Liga since it first began.

 © Guy Pelham

 Like to know more about northern Spain?
 Read my post on driving through the Aragón Pyrenees here